vtphan/VBoard/README.md

     ./vboard config.json
 ```

+If the IP field is not specified, vboard will guess the machine's IP address.
+This use case is useful when vboard is run as a service on a remote machine.

 ## Usage

 To share code with your students, select the code in a Sublime Text window and click "Share" in the VBoardT menu.